aszinck/BURGEE/README.md

 So far BURGEE has been tested on the Dotson Ice Shelf.

 # Structure of the repo
+The Dotson/ folder contains the code used in [Zinck et al, 2023](https://doi.org/10.5194/tc-17-3785-2023).

-The src/ folder contains scripts the scripts to
+The Dotson/ folder contains the scripts to
 1. Perform the initial co-registration.
 2. Perform the second co-registration.
 3. Calculate the Eulerian elevation change.
 4. Calculate the Lagrangian elevation change and the basal melt rate.

-The src/modules/ folder contains two scripts with functions used for the co-registration and the Eulerian elevation change, respectively.
+The Dotson/modules/ folder contains two scripts with functions used for the co-registration and the Eulerian elevation change, respectively.

 # How to apply BURGEE
 All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine